Access control

 final Document note = optionalNote.orElse(() -> db.createDocument());

-Priviledged operations
+Privileged operations

-A typical requirement in web applications is the need for operation specific elevated priviledges.
-E.g. you want the default access for "ApprovalLog.nsf" to be Reader,
+A typical requirement in web applications is the need for operation specific elevated privileges.
+An example is if you want the default access for "ApprovalLog.nsf" to be Reader so nobody can manually create or alter documents, but the code in SubmitDecision

 needs to be able to create.
 For this scenario, the KeepJnxSession